wmcooper2/lyricsearch/README.md

   * ex; as ... as
   * as tall as
   * as big and tall as
-* standardized the dir for the data in all the files.
-* make a module to put in the nodes that uses multiprocessing.py

 ### Process
 1. Divide all the files as evenly as possible among 4 dirs